adelanv/3d-dava/README.md

 <h1> 3D-DaVa Package </h1>

-3D-DaVa is a Python-based package that offers point cloud (3D) data validation for digitized products, allowing no-reference and full-reference point cloud quality assessments.
-Compared to other quality assessment tools, which often output use-case specific metrics, 3D-DaVa can offer a more user-friendly and natural explanation to justify the quality scores found for a given digitized cloud.
-It has also a few other functionalities, such as stitching point clouds together and denoising point clouds.
-The pipeline allows customization of metrics and user-defined thresholds that weigh particular properties of the point clouds and give them less/more importance in the overall assessment.
+3D-DaVa is a Python-based package that offers point cloud (3D) data validation for an array of industrial products, allowing no-reference and full-reference point cloud quality assessments.
+Compared to other quality assessment tools, which often output use-case specific metrics, 3D-DaVa can offer a more general approach, covering three data quality dimensions.
+Accuracy quantifies the presence of noise.
+Validity quantifies the presence of outliers.
+Completeness quantifies the absence of expected values.
+3D-DaVa provides a couple other functionalities, such as stitching point clouds together and denoising point clouds.
+A non-automatic setting of the pipeline allows user involvement, not only by applying a weighing scheme to highlight desired properties, but also to refine the assessment process.

 Implementation backbone: Open3D